-In the rest of the paper, I focus on the provisions of the 1983 and 1987 reforms which relaxed FAR limits and lifted height restrictions.
-I do this for several reasons.
+In my analysis, I focus on the provisions of the 1983 and 1987 reforms which relaxed FAR limits and lifted height restrictions.
+I do this for three reasons.
 First, my data do not allow me to exploit variation arising from revisions to the CPL which reclassified residential land as commercial.
 This is because plots which are rezoned from one broad use class to another are purged from the panel of appraised land parcels.
 Second, while I observe the number of building stories, I do not observe the actual height of a building.
 I am therefore unable to isolate pre-reform measures of exposure based directly on the slant-plane restrictions.
-Lastly, FAR limits influence both the height and size of buildings, and both waves of reforms involved an increase in these limits.
-Differences across cities in the elasticity of local real estate supply are thus more likely to be reflected in measures of regulatory constraints based on FAR limits than height restrictions or building coverage ratios alone.
+Lastly, FAR limits influence both the height and size of buildings, and residential zoned properties are subject to absolute height limits which are more likely to bind than FAR on the height dimension.
+Differences across cities in the elasticity of local commercial real estate supply are thus more likely to be reflected in measures of regulatory constraints based on FAR limits than height restrictions or building coverage ratios alone.